freedomofpress/encryption-works/encryption_works.md

 ## "Pretty Good Privacy" (PGP) Email Encryption

-In 1991, Phil Zimmermann developed [Pretty Good Privacy](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) (PGP), software which he intended peace activists to use while organizing in the anti-nuclear movement.
+In 1991, cryptographer Phil Zimmermann developed [Pretty Good Privacy](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) (PGP), software that he intended for peace activists to use while organizing in the anti-nuclear movement.

 PGP stands for "Pretty Good Privacy," software you can use to encrypt your e-mail messages.
 Today, PGP is a company that sells proprietary encryption software.
 [OpenPGP](http://openpgp.org/) is the open protocol that defines how PGP encryption works, and [GnuPG](http://www.gnupg.org/) (GPG for short) is free software, and is totally compatible with the proprietary version.
 GPG is much more popular than PGP today because it's free for everyone to download, and cypherpunks trust it more because it's open source.
 The terms PGP and GPG are often used interchangably.

 Unfortunately, the process is notoriously hard to use, as evidenced by Glenn Greenwald initially being [unable](http://www.huffingtonpost.com/2013/06/10/edward-snowden-glenn-greenwald_n_3416978.html?1370895818) to set it up and talk security with Edward Snowden.
+However, as Snowden says in the documentary _CitizenFour_:

+> You want to get in the process of doing this for everything because it seems hard, but it's not hard... this is super easy.

-If you use PGP encryption, you will have to make some changes about how you use e-mail.
+If you use PGP encryption, you will have to make a few changes about how you use e-mail.
 For example, if you use PGP on your computer but receive an encrypted e-mail on your phone, you won't be able to decrypt the e-mail and read it until you get back to your computer.

-PGP is used in two ways with e-mail: a sender can encrypt the content of e-mail messages, and sign messages, proving that the message the sender sent is the same one the receiver reads, and that it wasn't tampered with in transit.
+PGP is used in two ways with e-mail:

+1) A sender can encrypt the content of e-mail messages so that only the sender and receiver can read them.

+2) Senders can sign messages, proving that the message the sender sent is the same one the receiver reads, and that it wasn't tampered with in transit.
 (Assuming you trust the public key -- more on this later.)

 On the other end, the receiver uses PGP to decrypt the message and verify the e-mail's digital signature.